Julie Martin (writer)

 Julie Martin is an American television writer and producer.
 She has worked on the NBC crime dramas Homicide: Life on the Street, Law & Order: Criminal Intent, Law & Order and Law & Order: Special Victims Unit.
 She won a Humanitas Prize and was nominated for a Writers Guild of America Award for her work on Homicide.
 She has also been nominated for an Edgar Award for her work on Criminal Intent.

-Martin currently serves as an executive producer on SVU, a role she has held since at least 2016.
-She originally joined the show in 2011.
+Martin is an executive producer on SVU, since 2016.
+She originally joined the show in 2011, until she exited at the end of season 26 in 2025.

 Biography

 Julie Martin's writing career began at UCLA, where she was originally enrolled to study medicine.
 Although she changed majors, she used some of her background when working as a researcher.
 It was during her first job working on St. Elsewhere that she met Tom Fontana with whom she'd frequently work throughout her writing career and Bruce Paltrow.
 Paltrow hired her to work on his next project, Home Fires.